HanHach/obsidian-http-mcp/README.md

 # Replace YOUR_IP with the IP from above
 ```

 > **Why not `127.0.0.1:27123` directly?** Port 27123 is Obsidian's REST API (custom HTTP protocol).
-Port 3000 is the MCP Server that translates between MCP protocol (used by Claude) and Obsidian's REST API.
+Port 3000 is the MCP Server that translates between MCP protocol (used by your AI) and Obsidian's REST API.
 They are different protocols - the MCP server acts as a translator/proxy.

 ### Windows Firewall blocks WSL2